jazz at joe's

 Jazz at Joe's

 With over 80 (sold out) jazz performances since 2007, Jazz at Joe's continues to bring top quality regional and national standard jazz artists to perform in beautiful Bend, Oregon.

 Jazz at Joe's was founded by Joe Rohrbacher of Just Joe's Music.
 A little over 16 years ago, he launched Jazz at Joe's in his music showroom with an invited audience of 24.

 "In the beginning, we started the jazz series as a way to help introduce students in our community to professional musicians, performances, and clinics.
 Most of these efforts took place in the Just Joe's Music store, and some at local schools.
 We worked like heck for a couple of years, exploring a variety of different approaches, none as successful as we would have hoped.
 We then put all that aside and moved the series to CTC's Greenwood Playhouse.
 And, thanks to our student sponsors, we made free seats available to any students and accompanying parents that wanted to attend.
 That worked better, but we still did not have the anticipated student participation.
 I overlooked competing interests such as family work schedules, transportation, etc. (Most middle school students don't drive :))

 It dawned on me that we really needed to step back and apply our efforts to an even bigger need.
-You will probably not be surprised to know that, due to family economics and school budgets, there is a disproportionate amount of students within our community that want to participate, or even stay participating in band, but are unable to do so; we simply can't let this happen.
+You will probably not be surprised to know that, due to family economics and school budgets, there is a disproportionate amount of students within our community that want to participate, or even stay participating in band or orchestra, but are unable to do so; we simply can't let this happen.